Peter Flinn is the 2021/22 President of the Institution of Mechanical Engineers.

 He is a chartered engineer who studied mechanical sciences at the University of Cambridge.
 He also holds an MBA and attended the international senior management programme at Harvard Business School.
 He has worked mainly in manufacturing industry in the aircraft, rail, commercial vehicle and process industries.

 He started his career with the military aircraft division of what is now BAE Systems on projects such as the Anglo-French Jaguar.

-He is an active member of the Institution of Mechanical Engineers, has been chairman of its Manufacturing Industries Division and is the main point of contact for TMMX.
-He was chairman of the Intelligent Automation centre at Loughborough University between 2012 and 2017.
+He is an active member of the Institution of Mechanical Engineers, has been chairman of its Manufacturing Industries Division and the main point of contact for TMMX.
+He was also chairman of the Intelligent Automation centre at Loughborough University between 2012 and 2017.

 He is married with two grown up children and five grandchildren.
 He is active in the local community in Ashbourne and was Captain of Ashbourne Golf Club in 2012.